kesavamahitha/gate-probability/README.md

-# gate
+# digital-communication
-Solved problems from GATE exam
+A simulation based approach